Jphsx/BFItoCSV/readme.md

 The old directory can be used on the old version with the old naming convention specifically "Ch1L-" (old) versus "CH1L_" (new)

+# Old2
+This holds versions that operates on BFI versions that are after "old" but before the 2L & 3L flavor consoldation